Getting started on the path

 When I got to college in 1991, I was of the view that religion was for those who could not think for themselves.
 As part of my liberal arts course requirements, I had to take an “Introduction to Religion” class.
 I was quite skeptical, to say the least.
 The Professor’s name was Professor Kucheman, and he was quite the nut!
 He would start class looking somewhat normal, but by the end of the class, he was covered head to toe in chalk dust!
 But he had a very profound point that opened my mind up to religion.
 He defined God as “that which is of ultimate concern” and Religion as “the pursuit of that which is of ultimate concern.”
 By these definitions, he said, everybody believed in God and everybody had a religion – the only question was who/what was our God and how committed we were to the pursuit.
 Given this, which is indisputable, the moral obligation then became to choose the best and highest object of ultimate concern.
 Fashioning himself a quasi-Kant, he said the categorical imperative was “free will must will freedom.”
 In other words, we must use our free will to bring about greater freedom for ourselves and others.
 With this, I was hooked, and I wound up taking every class he taught.
 I took these classes with my debate partner, Jason, and we would spend many an evening having “jam sessions” about the categorical imperative, how all great concepts are conal, and our ultimate philosophical triumph was realizing that “the cosmological constant is equal to zero!” (long story, don’t ask…).

 During this time, I had a friend named Chris.
 He was incredibly smart, incredibly social, and very balanced.
 By this time in my life, I figured I had life and the universe pretty much mastered (yes, I was an arrogant s.o.b. …), and Chris just laughed at me!
 He started asking me questions that I didn’t have answers to, and he got me thinking.
+He said the only reason why I think everything is easy is becasue I have never done anything that is really hard (he knew how to use my pride against me).
 He asked me, “you think you have life under control, but do you have your own mind under control?”
 He said, “you talk about freedom, but you will never know real freedom until you know the freedom of a controlled mind.”
 This outlook changed everything for me.
 He encouraged me to start meditating.

 So I then started going to bookstores and buying books on meditation and trying them out at home.
 I ultimately settled on a system by somebody named Eknath Eswaran.
 His whole system was we mix our mind deeply with the wisdom of the ancients, and whatever we mix our mind with we become.
 Essentially, it was a form of sadhana practice of mixing our mind with the meaning of powerful prayers.
 These were great books and they worked very well in practice, but I kept looking.
 Then, for the longest time, I kept running into the book “Meaningful to Behold” by Geshe Kelsang Gyatso.
 I would open it up, conclude it was way too advanced for me, and then put it back.
 But I kept running into it again and again, in every bookstore I went to.